 Sign-up today for On the Money by ATB.

 Have you lost your job due to COVID-19?
-Here are six things you should do.
+Here are five things you should do.

 The COVID-19 pandemic has brought its share of challenges and concerns for Albertans.
 With physical distancing measures in place for the sake of our collective health, many businesses have temporarily closed, and many Albertans are experiencing job layoffs, less income or fewer hours.